 We present VITA, a VIsion-To-Action flow matching policy that evolves latent visual representations into latent actions via flow matching for visuomotor control.
 Conventional flow matching and diffusion policies face a fundamental inefficiency: they sample from standard source distributions (e.g., Gaussian noise) and then require additional conditioning mechanisms, such as cross-attention, to condition action generation on visual information, incurring time and space overheads.
 We propose VITA, a novel paradigm that treats latent images as the source of the flow, and learns an inherent mapping from vision to action.
 Because the source of the flow is visually grounded, VITA eliminates the need for repeated conditioning during generation.
 VITA inherently enables simpler architectures such as MLPs.
 We evaluate MLP-only VITA on 9 simulation and 5 real-world tasks from ALOHA and Robomimic.
 Despite its simplicity, VITA outperforms or matches state-of-the-art policies, while speeding up inference by 1.5x to 2.3x.
 To our knowledge, VITA is the first MLP-only flow matching policy capable of solving complex bi-manual manipulation tasks like those in ALOHA benchmarks.

+VITA is the first that learns the flow along with latent actions in an end-to-end manner.
 Unlike latent diffusion for image generation, where the target latent space can be trainied via abundant image data, action data is sparse and limited and thus the target latent space is hard to be well pre-trained and frozen as the target for flow matching.
 Naively end-to-end training flow matching along with the target latent space leads to latent collapse (Figure (a) Left).
 We first time identify the cause of the issue as the training-test time gap between encoder-based latents and ODE-generated latents.
 We propose flow latent decoding (FLD), to backpropagate through the flow ODE solver during training, to close the gap by anchoring latent representations using ground-truth targets.

 We evaluate VITA on challenging bi-manual manipulation tasks, and single-arm tasks including 9 simulation and 5 real-world tasks on ALOHA, AV-ALOHA, Robomimic, covering bimnual and single-arm manipulation tasks.
 The MLP-only VITA consistently outperforms or matches state-of-the-art policies (including transformer-based conventional flow matching policy), while being significantly more efficient.